colosseum-wiot/colosseum-school-2022/custom-container-assignment/README.md

     - `sudo apt install lxd`
     - if installing through snap or recent versions on Ubuntu: `sudo snap start lxd`
     - `sudo ldconfig`
-    - logout and login again
+    - logout and login again (e.g. by closing and reopening the terminal)

 ## Container Customization